Direct-Technologies-CZ/airflow-monitoring/README.md

 ### Implementation
 First, the script uses [dags](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#tag/DAG) endpoint to get all DAGs.
 Then for each DAG, it gets [dagRuns](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#tag/DAGRun) sorted by `end_date` from the latest, where `end_date` is higher than the newest `dagRun` saved in the DB for given `DAG`.
 Lastly, it gets [taskInstances](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#tag/TaskInstance) for given `dagRun` and saves them as well.

+NOTICE: There is no paging for the `taskInstances` - the API returns 100 items by default, which should be enough for most cases.
+If needed, you can update [the code here](https://github.com/Direct-Technologies-CZ/airflow-monitoring/blob/33399e983036d3535d9664294e1d2dea4b1c6d05/airflow_monitoring/airflow_api.py#L98).

 ## Development